When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Good.
 He oughta be in jail.
 I’ll let you know about Doris after I’ve seen her.
 Thanks again.”

 Jay hung up the phone.
 “Mr. Porter thinks Doris is hurt bad.
 The policeman told him that she got slugged in the face and has a major head injury and the police are looking for Pete.
-Mr. Porter gave him the address of the place Pete works.
-He didn’t know what hospital, but he thinks it’s probably Bayside Memorial.
+He didn’t know what hospital she’s at, but he thinks it’s probably Bayside Memorial.
 Dad, can you take me to the hospital?
 I want to find out how she is and see her.”

 “Can I come too?”
 Greg asked.